downshift-js/downshift/README.md

   However, if you are just rendering a primitive component like `<div>`, there is no need to specify this property.

-  Please keep in mind that menus, for accessiblity purposes, should always be rendered, regardless of whether you hide it or not.
+  Please keep in mind that menus, for accessibility purposes, should always be rendered, regardless of whether you hide it or not.
 Otherwise, `getMenuProps` may throw error if you unmount and remount the menu.